 Figure 6.
-Binding modes of the reactive conformations of the ingle methylated LL-cWW (a) DD-cWW (b) , and double methylated LL-cWW cyclization.
-The legend is identical to figure 5.
+Binding modes of the reactive conformations of the reaction intermediates formed after methyl transfer.
+Single methylated LL-cWW 14 (a) and DD-cWW 16 (b) before pyrroloindole cyclization, and double methylated LL-cWW 15 (c) before pyrroloindole cyclization.
+The golden sphere highlights the position of the demethylated sulfur group of the SAM cofactor.
+The legend is identical to Figure 5.

 Conversely, experiments show that the single methylated DD-cWW substrate 16 is inactive.
 Despite forming reactive conformations in 18 frames of the MD trajectory, the reactive indole in these conformations does not form any hydrogen bond with Y127 or Y223.
-The absence of hydrogen bond between the reactive indole of this compound and these important tyrosines could explain its inactivity as a substrate.
+The absence of a hydrogen bond between the reactive indole of this compound and these important tyrosines could explain its inactivity as a substrate.
 In addition, the reactive conformations of this substrate exclusively adopts boat-like geometries [Figure 7b] which, by analogy with the unmethylated DD-cWW substrate 7b, would likely increase the energy of the transition state.